Want to make a WordPress event registration form?

 When you’re done, click Save.

 Step 5: Configure Event Registration Form Notifications

 Notifications are a great way to send an email whenever an application is submitted on your website.

 In fact, unless you disable this feature, whenever someone submits an event registration form on your site, you’ll get a notification about it.

-And if you need to send more than one notification, for example to yourself, an event coordinator, and the attendee, check out our step by step tutorial on how to send multiple form notifications in WordPress.
+- If you need to send extra confirmation emails, for example to yourself, an event coordinator, and the attendee, check out our step-by-step tutorial on how to send multiple form notifications in WordPress.